 The IB Diploma is offered to students in Grades 11-12 and builds on the foundations of the MYP, preparing each of our girls for university and for later life.

 Critical thinking and international-mindedness are qualities Marymount girls live out on a daily basis.
 Students are prepared for May IB exams with internal assessments, class presentations, collaborative projects, and extensive independent research.
 Diploma candidates at Marymount study one course from each of six subject groups, three at standard level and three at higher level.
-Additionally, they complete a 4,000-word Extended Essay, pursue a course in the Theory of Knowledge, and document an individual Creativity, Activity, and Service (CAS) program of voluntary activities.
+Additionally, they complete a 4,000-word Extended Essay, pursue a course in the Theory of Knowledge, and document an individual Creativity, Activity, and Service (CAS) programme of voluntary activities.
 The IB Diploma is highly respected by the world’s leading universities and our results have been outstanding for many years, with a school average of 36 points (29 points is the international pass average).

 The 4,000-word Extended Essay offers each Grade 12 student the opportunity to pursue independent research on a topic of her choice.
 Students choose an area of research from one of their six IB subjects and liaise with their supervisor throughout the brainstorming, researching, and writing of their essay.
 Marymount is unique in that, in alignment with the IB’s ambition for native language education, girls may write their Extended Essay in one of seven languages.